tulip-lab/open-data/README.md

-# TULIP Lab Open Data
+# TULIP Lab Open Data Repository

 ---
 - All datasets and dataset documentation in this repository are licensed under Creative Commons Attribution 4.0 International (CC BY 4.0), unless otherwise stated.